 So, is testosterone therapy safe?
 The article concludes by saying researchers cannot say for certain whether it raises the risk of heart problems or whether it doesn’t.

-In order to determine the risks there would need to be a large study with multiple thousands of people, conducted over a period of many years.
+In order to determine the risks there would need to be a large study with multiple thousands of people.
+Therefore, conducted over a period of many years.
 It sounds as though there’s not enough data available to prove the alleged risks.

-In summary, there may be risks associated with testosterone therapy but it’s not known for certain.
+In summary, there may be risks associated with testosterone therapy.
+Although, it’s not known for certain.
 In order to determine whether you’re personally at risk for receiving testosterone therapy, book an appointment today to receive an assessment.

 Together we can go over your medical history, your current testosterone levels, and answer the questions ‘is testosterone therapy safe for you?’